Wizcorp/javascript-styleguide/Unity-C#/README.md

 // If you do not want the comment to appear you can use the normal comment syntax,
 // the use of /* comment */ is discouraged.

-// Single line version is prefered
+// Single line version is preferred
 ```

 ### Class Comments